Nico2456/IT-Projects-Networking-Automation/small-office-vlan-router-on-a-stick/topology/README.md

 This project demonstrates **enterprise-style VLAN segmentation with inter-VLAN routing** and centralized DHCP, simulated using **Cisco Packet Tracer**.

+## 🔮 Notes
+This topology mimics **real-world enterprise networks** where VLAN segmentation is used for security and performance, with centralized DHCP for management efficiency.
 ---

 ## 🖼️ Network Topology